Any time Josh Smith steps onto a basketball court, he makes his presence known.

-While with the Wolves this past summer, Smith went toe-to-toe with some of the best high school players in the country during the team's nationals tournament in Atlanta.
-His coach Mike Mullins spoke highly of Smith's potential after seeing the junior perform on the big stage.
+While he was with the Wolves this past summer, Smith went toe-to-toe with some of the best high school players in the country during the team’s nationals tournament in Atlanta.
+Smith’s coach Mike Mullins spoke highly of his potential after seeing the junior perform on the big stage.

 “He is just scratching the surface of what he can be,” said Mullins.
 “He came back from his sophomore year a more polished basketball player and, for his age group, was one of the leading scorers at nationals.
 To see him do that for seven to eight games against high-end national competition, Josh didn’t just look like he belonged there…he was thriving.”

 Josh and his father Ike Smith both said that the OPRF star began playing basketball when he was seven, but Josh added that he didn’t start taking the sport seriously until he was in eighth grade.
 He attended basketball camps at Whitney Young High School, where the participants were split up into three groups: division-one, division-two and division three.

 After impressing his instructors early on in the camp, Smith was part of the division-one section.